Plant Cloning is fun. People have done this for thousands of years. Any seasoned, as well as new gardeners, should always at least clone plants once.

 Select a healthy well-established plant, which does not indicate any sign of diseases for weeks.

 Identify a vigorous branch that comes off from the main stem.
 You often see this as a "v" form, where you will see the new growth - new branch regrows after the cutting.

 As new cuttings are very sensitive to microorganisms, bacteria, etc., be sure to clean and sterilize the scissors/knife /razor before doing.

-Take a cutting at a 45-degree angle close to (not into) the main stem as this helps increase the surface area, making it easy for the roots to sprout.
+Take a cutting at a 45-degree angle close to (not into) the main stem as this helps to increase the surface area, making it easy for the roots to sprout.

 Then place your cutting into a glass of water immediately.
-Doing this helps prevent the oxygen exposure because the new cutting is somewhat sensitive.
+Doing this helps prevent oxygen exposure because the new cutting is somewhat sensitive.

 Choose the branches near the bottom of the plant, which possesses a higher rate of root production as they contain more natural rooting hormones.